 To make a decoction:

 Put herbs and water in a pot together.
 Cover and bring to a boil.
 Once boiling, reduce heat, keep covered, and simmer for 20 to 30 minutes.
-Once you’re done, strain and enjoy with your favorite sweeter, as mentioned above.
+Once you’re done, strain and enjoy with your favorite sweetener, as mentioned above.

 I hope this post was helpful.